The Fridge (nightclub): History

-In July 1985, Czezowski and Carrington launched their own Record Company, Latex Records. located at the Fridge.
+In July 1985, Czezowski and Carrington launched their own Record Company, Latex Records, located at the Fridge.
 Yvette the Conqueror was the first artist signed to the label.
-The label's first release was a single by Yvette the Conqueror, titled "The Boys Were There", produced by Iain Williams (from the bands You You You and Big Bang).
-Czezowski and Carrington also promoted many bands at the Fridge, one of which was the cult club-band You You You featuring club promoter Laurence Malice, Karen O'Connor and Iain Williams.
+The label's first release was a single by Yvette the Conqueror, titled "The Boys Were There", produced by Iain 'Rudi' Williams (from the bands You You You and Big Bang).
+Czezowski and Carrington also promoted many bands at the Fridge, one of which was the cult club-band You You You featuring club promoter Laurence Malice, Karen O'Connor and Iain 'Rudi' Williams.
 The band performed a sell-out concert at the Fridge on 27 March 1987, at which Czezowski had a huge white staircase built on the stage for the band to perform on.
 The show was filmed for Japanese television.
 Since then it has hosted a variety of club nights most notably Soul II Soul (1988 - 1993) Daisy Chain (1987-1990) and Escape From Samsara (1995-2005).